A-Ahmed100216/Engineering_74_business_week/Day3.md

 * Act aggressively or offensively;
 * Interrupt others;
 * Disagree with facts or obvious truths.

-**Remember it is ok to make mistakes, as long as you admit to them, and agree with the opposite side.**
+**Remember it is ok to make mistakes, as long as you admit to them.** It is also ok to agree with the opposite side.

 # Project Environments
 ## Project Vs BAU
 BAU = Business as Usual.
 This refers to the standard practices you do every day.
 The normal execution of standard operations within an organisation.

 Project = Unique and transient with a desired outcome and set stages.
 These are:

    Initiation --> Planning --> Execution --> Monitoring and Control --> Close

 ## Triple Constraints